reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 2. `"Disconnected."`
 3. `"Connecting..."`

-**This is the correct behavior in development.** By remounting your component, React verifies that navigating away and back does not break your component's logic.
-Disconnecting and then connecting again is exactly what should happen.
-When you write the effect function well, there should be no difference in behavior between running the effect once and running it, cleaning it up, and running it again.
-There is an extra connect/disconnect call pair in development, but you shouldn't try to "make it run once".
-This is React probing your code for bugs.
+**This is the correct behavior in development.** By remounting your component, React verifies that navigating away and back would not break your code.
+Disconnecting and then connecting again is exactly what should happen!
+When you write the effect function well, there should be no user-visible difference between running the effect once vs running it, cleaning it up, and running it again.
+There's an extra connect/disconnect call pair because React is probing your code for bugs in development.
+This is normal and you shouldn't try to make it go away.

 **In production, you would only see `"Connecting..."` printed once.** Remounting components only happens in development to help you find effects that need cleanup.
 You can turn off [Strict Mode](/apis/strictmode) to opt out of the development behavior, but we recommend to keep it on.
 This lets you find many bugs like the one above.